Venus DreamWalker and Tina Barnes sharing a moment in and out of time.

 My research is proving to me and to others that these incredible horses have predictable ways or methods of moving energy in order to bring about balance and grounding and therefore healing to our clients.

-At The International Academy of Medicine Horses we are able to share these teachings and techniques with therapists so that they can deepen their understanding of how and why therapy horses are able to have amazingly profound effects on clients.
+At The Academy of Medicine Horses we are able to share these teachings and techniques with therapists so that they can deepen their understanding of how and why therapy horses are able to have amazingly profound effects on clients.

 I learned more than I ever have before about the power of the horses I am honored to work with.